JohnAugustineMcCain/Trivalent/README.md

 *Maybe the answer is in asking the question itself.*

 PEACE assigns a **Default Meta-Dialetheic Truth Value** (.5 ≈ Both true or false) to all perspective interpretations.
 When evaluating a claim, these perspectival truth values will be weighed against the claim (and, in the future, situational/user data).
-The idea is to make the claims dynamically update the perspectival truth value so that truth can be searched for according to perspective weighed against context created by thr claims.
-The cached values will then dynamically influence future 'decisions'.
+The idea is to make the claims dynamically update the perspectival truth value so that truth can be searched for according to perspective weighed against context created by prompts.
+The cached perspective values will then dynamically influence future 'decisions'.
 I need help making this dream a reality.

-PEACE, because of its simplicity, epistemic guidance and contradiction-resilience, will be highly tolerant to self-modifying code implementations to optimize functionality and adapt to new problems without hallucination.
+PEACE, because of its simplicity, epistemic guidance and contradiction-resilience, will be highly tolerant to self-modifying and generating code to optimize functionality and adapt to new problems without hallucination.

-The long term goal is to use my novel logic system to design and produce modular LLM adapters and possibly next gen architectures.
-It's my dream that, with successful implementation, it will facilitate AM-I - Artificial Meta-intelligence.
+The long term goal is to use my novel logic system to design and produce modular LLM adapters and eventually next gen architectures.
+It's my dream that, with successful implementation, it will facilitate "real" artificial intelligence.

 ## Goldbach PEACE Oracle